UniversalRobots/Universal_Robots_ROS_Driver/README.md

 The `robot_description` concept inside ROS is not designed to be changed while a system is running.
 Consumers of the urdf/`robot_description` (in terms of other ROS nodes) will not update the model they have been loading initially.
-While technically the description could be altered during runtime and any node that is started AFTER the description was updated, this would lead to an inconsistent state inside the system.
-In other words: It's not the driver that needs/benefits from this calibrated urdf, it's the rest of the ROS application.
+While technically the `robot_description` parameter could be altered during runtime and any node that is started *afterwards* would see the updated model, this would lead to an inconsistent application state (as some nodes will use the old model, while others use the updated one).
+In other words: It's not the driver that needs/benefits from this calibrated urdf, it's the rest of the ROS application and that will only see it *if* the calibrated version is present on the parameter server *before* nodes are started.

-Additionally: If the calibration doesn't match the expected one, there's a reason for that and it should better be explicitly handled by a human.
+Additionally: If the calibration stored on the ROS side doesn't match the one of the robot controller, there's a good chance there is a reason for this and it would be better to make updating it a conscious decision by a human (as the driver would not know *when* updating the model would be convenient or safe).
 Having to run the calibration extraction/transformation as a separate step makes this possible and doesn't hide this step from the end user.